 While both the equinox and solstice are based on the relationship between the sun and the earth, they are not quite the same.
 The solstice ushers in the summer and winter seasons and occurs at the sun’s highest and lowest points in the sky.

-As such, the solstice indicates the longest day of the year (June 20th in 2024) and the shortest day of the year (December 21st, 2024), with daylight lasting longer during the summer months and shorter in the winter months.
+As such, the solstice indicates the longest day of the year (June 20th, 2025) and the shortest day of the year (December 21st, 2025), with daylight lasting longer during the summer months and shorter in the winter months.

 What does the equinox mean for Chicago?

 The phenomenon of “Chicagohenge” corresponds with the spring and autumn equinoxes.
-Because Chicago was built on a grid system, that is, with streets arranged at right angles into the shape of a grid, they line up nearly perfectly on a compass, north to south and east to west.
+Because Chicago was built on a grid system, with streets arranged at right angles into the shape of a grid, they lined up nearly perfectly on a compass, north to south and east to west.

 In the week before each equinox, the sun aligns perfectly with Chicago’s east-west facing streets for both sunrise and sunset, meaning it beams down the middle of Chicago’s largest downtown streets to create the “Chicagohenge.”

 Park yourself on any east-to-west running street in Chicago just after sunrise or before sunset, and you’ll experience the Chicagogenge.
-Some favorite spotting locations include between Kinzie and Madison and E Randolph Street between N State St. and N Michigan Avenue.
+Some favorite spotting locations include Kinzie, Madison, and E Randolph Street between N State St. and N Michigan Avenue.

 For the full Chicagohenge experience, you can capture the phenomenon along Washington Street from Millennium Park.